Gian Antonio Lazier: Pseudo-Byzantine emperor

-Lazier's determination and support by a figure as powerful as the Holy Roman Emperor presented a real threat to Farnese's continued tenure as grand master of the Constantinian Order.
+Lazier's determination and support by a figure as powerful as the Holy Roman emperor presented a real threat to Farnese's continued tenure as grand master of the Constantinian Order.
 Farnese worked to counter Lazier's propaganda publications by publishing propaganda of his own, commissioning texts to counter and debunk Lazier's claims.
 Although Lazier's position must have been considered doubtful even to his contemporaries, he was able to operate freely from the imperial lands of the Holy Roman Empire, which suggests that he enjoyed the full protection of Charles.
-Through some means, and despite the Spanish connections of Farnese, recognition of Lazier managed to extend to the Spanish media: in 1722, an article recognizing his claim was published in the government newspaper Gaceta de Madrid.
-Lazier was exposed as a fraud in 1724 by Farnese, whose investigations into the pretender had revealed Lazier's original name, and that some of Lazier's important documents were forgeries.
+Through some means, and despite the Spanish connections of Farnese, recognition of Lazier managed to extend to the Spanish media; in 1722, an article recognizing his claim was published in the government newspaper Gaceta de Madrid.
+Lazier was exposed as a fraud in 1724 by Farnese, whose investigations into the pretender had revealed both Lazier's original name and that some of Lazier's important documents were forgeries.

 Later life and death

-Farnese's propaganda did not immediately discredit Lazier, given that some third-party writings concerning the Constantinian Order written as late as 1733 still refer to the ongoing dispute between Farnese and Lazier, as if the two claimants both held legitimate claims to the position of grand master.
+Farnese's investigation and propaganda did not succeed in immediately discrediting Lazier.
+Some third-party writings concerning the Constantinian Order written as late as 1733 still refer to the ongoing dispute between Farnese and Lazier, as if the two claimants both held legitimate claims to the position of grand master.
 In 1725, the Holy Roman Empire and Spain forged a peace through the treaties of the Peace of Vienna.
-Around this time, imperial support and recognition of Lazier appears to have faded away, perhaps partly due to Lazier's forgeries being exposed.
-Imperial support appears to have been fully gone by 1735, since Charles in that year might have bestowed the position of grand master of the Constantinian Order upon Radu Cantacuzino, of the Romanian Cantacuzino family, claimed descendants of the Byzantine Kantakouzenos family.
-Radu Cantacuzino, who used the full Latinized name Ioannes Rodolphus Contacuzenus Angelus Flavius Comnenus, was a forger, like Lazier, and had claimed Byzantine ancestry and dignity for several years prior to receiving Charles' recognition.
+Imperial support and recognition of Lazier appears to have faded away around this time, perhaps partly due to Lazier's forgeries being exposed.
+Imperial support appears to have been fully gone by 1735; some sources suggest that Charles in that year bestowed the position of grand master of the Constantinian Order upon Radu Cantacuzino, who claimed descent from the Byzantine Kantakouzenos family.
+Radu Cantacuzino, who used the full Latinized name Ioannes Rodolphus Contacuzenus Angelus Flavius Comnenus, was a forger similar to Lazier and he had claimed Byzantine ancestry and dignity for several years prior to receiving Charles' recognition.

-Lazier died on 8 April 1738, in the Dominikanerkonvent in Vienna, a Dominican monastery.
-It is not known what Lazier was doing in the monastery.
-Though his support had faded, and he had grown poor, Lazier continued his pretensions until his death, and died with a still sizeable audience that recognized him as the legitimate grand master and a descendant of the Byzantine emperors.
+Lazier died on 8 April 1738 in the Dominikanerkonvent in Vienna, a Dominican monastery.
+It is unknown what Lazier was doing in the monastery.
+Though his support had faded and he had grown poor, Lazier continued his pretensions until his death and he died with a still sizeable audience that recognized him as the legitimate grand master and a true descendant of the Byzantine emperors.
 Lazier's last known decree issued as grand master is from 3 January 1738, mere months before his death.
-Under succeeding claimant and legitimate grand masters of the Constantinian Order, the order did not follow Lazier's wide-ranging Byzantine aspirations.
-Though Radu Cantacuzino adopted some of Lazier's titles, such as Despot of the Peloponnese and Prince of Thessaly and Macedonia, Lazier's imperium Romano-Byzantium died with him in 1738.
+Succeeding grand masters of the Constantinian Order, both legitimate and forgers, did not follow Lazier's wide-ranging Byzantine aspirations.
+Though Radu Cantacuzino adopted some of Lazier's self-proclaimed titles, such as 'Despot of the Peloponnese' and 'Prince of Thessaly and Macedonia', this means that Lazier's imperium Romano-Byzantium died with him in 1738.